swisspost/design-system/.changeset/metal-moose-melt.md

 '@swisspost/design-system-documentation': minor
 ---

-Added an intranet-header - getting started docs page.
+Added a "Getting started" docs page for the intranet-header.